swlaschin/fsharpforfunandprofit.com/_posts/2015-08-08-elevated-world-7.md

 * [You Could Have Invented Monads!
 (And Maybe You Already Have)](http://blog.sigfpe.com/2006/08/you-could-have-invented-monads-and.html).
 * [Functors, Applicatives and Monads in pictures](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html).
-* [Kleisli composition � la Up-Goer Five](http://mergeconflict.com/kleisli-composition-a-la-up-goer-five/).
+* [Kleisli composition à la Up-Goer Five](http://mergeconflict.com/kleisli-composition-a-la-up-goer-five/).
 I think this one is funny.
 * [Eric Lippert's series on monads in C#](http://ericlippert.com/category/monads/).

 For the academically minded: